QuarkChain/QCEPs/QCEP/qcep-6.md

 Some administrative flags:

-- Supervisor: an account responsible for early-stage administrative works such as setting parameters
+- Supervisor: an account responsible for early-stage administrative work such as setting parameters
 - Require token registration: whether to require token being registered before proposing exchange rates and functioning as gas

 ### Gas Reserve Exchange Rate Proposal Process